Ettint History, Family Crest & Coats of Arms

 The Hundredorum Rolls of 1273 points to the earliest records of the family: Peter de Eton in Huntingdonshire; and Brian de Eton in Wiltshire.

-Important Dates for the Ettint family
+Early History of the Ettint family

 This web page shows only a small excerpt of our Ettint research.
 Another 70 words (5 lines of text) covering the years 1596, 1665, 1590, 1658, 1610, 1674, 1634, 1596, 1633, 1684 and are included under the topic Early Ettint History in all our PDF Extended History products and printed products wherever possible.